Doceo contents Doceo contents Learning site Teaching site

 In discussion, playing a hegemonic card can trump (in the bridge, rather than flatulence, sense [or discourse]) all other cards.
 Much humour, including the crudest double-entendre comes from playing around with discourses.

-The theorists point out that discourse is closely linked to power.
+Indeed, it is in the exploration of the links between language and power that discourse analysis may have something to say.
 Some forms of discourse may be thus "privileged", in the sense that using them identifies with and may gain the ear of influential social groups, such as appealing to economic justifications for academic decisions.

 Some social groups do not get a hearing in society because their habitual forms of discourse are not privileged, not recognised as legitimate or even "sensible" by those who control the media and exercise power.
 Thus a major task of the women's movement in the 'seventies and later was to break through a credibility barrier (even among other women) so that their voice and their arguments, could be heard.
 At about the same time, however, the discourse of the "New Left" was acceptable, in a way which it could not be under "New Labour".